robsontenorio/lighthouse-dashboard/README.md

 ## Uninstall

-If you previous installed this package, first uninstall it from target app.
+If you previous installed this package, first uninstall it **from target app**.

 Remove this entry from `composer.json`.